 After you have reviewed these fields of your I-20, make sure to read the 'Instructions to Students' section on page 3.
 Then sign and date the I-20 in the STUDENT ATTESTATION box on your original paper I-20.
 If you are under 18 years of age, your parent or guardian must also sign your I-20 in the section beneath your signature.

 These indicate your major at KU and if you will need to take an English Proficiency test upon arrival based on the materials you provided on your application.
-If your Major 2 shows 'Second Language Learning' you are required to take an English Proficiency test with KU's Applied English Center during orientation.
+Major one indicates your main degree major at KU.
+However, the major listed may not match your KU major exactly.
+It is common for the major description on the I-20 to differ slightly from your KU major.
+We have matched your KU major with the best-matching description on your I-20.
+If the Major 2 field shows 'Second Language Learning' you are required to take an English Proficiency test with KU's Applied English Center during orientation.
 Contact your admission office for details or questions regarding your AEC test requirement.

 These fields indicate what KU's requirements are for the program you were admitted to.
 It does not reflect your level of English or a waiver from taking the AEC test upon arrival.
 Look to the field MAJOR 2 for that information.

 You cannot enter the U.S. with the KU I-20 any earlier than this date